LLNL/axom/src/docs/sphinx/dev_guide/bitbucket.rst

     Most development occurs on a topic branch created off the develop branch.
-    Occasions where a branch is created from another branch, such as a 'hotfix' branch created off master, are described in :ref :`gitflow-label`.
+    Occasions where a branch is created from another branch, such as a 'hotfix' branch created off master, are described in :ref:`gitflow-label`.
-    To create a branch in Git, you provide the '-b' argument to the 'git checkout' command.
-A topic branch name should include your user id and a brief description indicating the purpose of the branch.
+    To create a branch in Git, provide the '-b' option to the 'git checkout' command, followed by the name of your topic branch.
+    A topic branch name should include your username (i.e., login id) and a brief description indicating the purpose of the branch.
     Typically, we label such branches using "feature", "bugfix", etc. to make it clear what type of work is being performed on a branch.
 For example,::

-      $ git checkout -b feature/<userid>/some_cool_new_feature
+      $ git checkout -b feature/<userid>/my-cool-new-feature
       $ git push -u

-    You can also attach a JIRA issue number to the branch name.
+    You can also attach a JIRA issue number to the branch name if the work you will do on the branch is related to a JIRA issue.
 Then, Bitbucket will associate the issue with the commit when you merge your branch to the develop branch.
 For example,::